am-rubenios/docapp/README.md

 Overview

-Docapp is an iOS application that demonstrates user data management, authentication, and interaction with remote services using modern Apple development frameworks.
+Docapp is an iOS application that demonstrates user data management, and interaction with remote services using modern Apple development frameworks.

-Tech Stack

-* Swift
-* SwiftUI
-* MVVM Architecture
-* Firebase (Authentication, Firestore, Storage)
-* URLSession / Alamofire
-* CoreData
-* Keychain

-Features

-* User authentication
-* Profile management
-* Remote data fetching and storage
-* Local data persistence
-* Secure data handling

 Architecture